AndriiStoliarov/layouts/README.md

 Several different projects adaptive and responsive web design.

 ## brainsCloud
-### ActiveBox
-The small responsive website(SPA) where were used flex, favocons, jQuery library, SVG-Sprite, comments.
+**ActiveBox**is the small responsive website(SPA) where were used flex, favocons, jQuery library, SVG-Sprite, comments.

-### InWeb
-The small simple NOT responsive web application(SPA) where were used SASS, gulp, locals fonts, slick, eliminate jumps when loading slider, jQuery library, Bootstrap, favicon generator.
+**InWeb** is the small simple NOT responsive web application(SPA) where were used SASS, gulp, locals fonts, slick, eliminate jumps when loading slider, jQuery library, Bootstrap, favicon generator.

-### Mogo
-The big responsive web application(SPA) where were used flex, google fonts, slick, jQuery library, fontawesome icons, placehold.
+**Mogo** is the big responsive web application(SPA) where were used flex, google fonts, slick, jQuery library, fontawesome icons, placehold.

 ## maxGraph
 ### Mitravel